ethereum/EIPs/EIPS/eip-FOCIL.md

 ### Core Properties
 - Committee-based: FOCIL relies on a committee of multiple validators, rather than a single proposer, to construct and broadcast ILs.
 This approach significantly reduces the surface for bribery and extortion attacks and strengthens censorship resistance.
 - Fork-choice enforced: FOCIL incorporates the force-inclusion mechanism into the fork-choice rule, an integral component of the consensus process, thereby preventing any actor from bypassing the system.
 Attesters vote only for blocks that include transactions from a set of ILs provided by the IL committee and that satisfy the IL constraints.
-Any block failing to meet these criteria is deemed invalid.
+Any block failing to meet these criteria will not be voted on by the attesters, and therefore cannot be canonical.
 - Same-slot: With FOCIL running in parallel with the block building process for `slot N+1` during `slot N`, the constraints imposed on `block B` for `slot N+1` can include transactions submitted during `slot N`.
 This represents a strict improvement over forward IL designs like EIP-7547, where the forward property introduced a 1-slot delay.
 - Conditional inclusion: FOCIL adopts conditional inclusion, accepting blocks that may lack some transactions from ILs if they cannot append the transactions to the end of the block or if they are full.
 - Anywhere-in-block: FOCIL is unopinionated about the placement of transactions from ILs within a block.
 This reduces incentives for sophisticated actors to use side channels to bypass the mechanism.
 Combined with conditional inclusion, this flexibility makes the emergence of off-protocol markets even less attractive.